 If you’ve been uninsured for fewer than two consecutive months of the year, you don’t need to apply for an exemption.
 Individuals who did not have health insurance for more than two months in the tax year must pay a tax penalty.

 Note: if you are not required to file a tax return because your income is too low, you don’t need to apply for an exemption.
 However, if you did receive a tax credit to help pay for your insurance premiums you now need to submit a tax return to reconcile your credits.

 If you believe you qualify for one of the exemptions, please notify us as soon as possible, so we will be able to let you know whether you can claim it on your tax return or apply through the Health Insurance Marketplace, which may require documentation in certain cases.
 Different exemptions require different forms, so be sure to apply with the correct document.

 You can find and print all of the forms at

 For those exemptions that should be filed through the Health Insurance Marketplace, the approval process can take a couple of weeks, so don’t wait until we file your taxes to apply for an exemption.
 Instead, submit your application as soon as possible.
 That way, it will be documented and processed in time, and we can file your tax return as soon as the IRS begins accepting returns in January.

-If you don’t have health insurance and don’t qualify for an exemption, you will have to pay a penalty when you file for your 2016 tax return.
-This year, the penalty is $695 per adult, or 2.5% of adjusted household income.
-If that’s the case, don’t worry: We will help you calculate the exact amount of your tax penalty and work to identify any qualifying deductions that may help offset this fee.
+If you don’t have health insurance and don’t qualify for an exemption, you will have to pay a penalty when you file for your tax return.
+For 2016, the penalty was $695 per adult, or 2.5% of adjusted household income.
+This penalty increases each year in subsequent tax years.
+If you are subject to the penalty, don’t worry: We will help you calculate the exact amount of your tax penalty and work to identify any qualifying deductions that may help offset this fee.